What are the Different Types of Bone Grafts for Dental Implants?

 Bone grafting is a procedure which is necessary when there is not enough jaw bone for the dental implants to adhere.

 There are four different types of bone graft:

 1. An Allograft uses bone harvested from a human donor, with the harvesting taking place after death.

-After harvesting the bone is rigorously tested and is sterilized to ensure it is safe for use, and provided it is sourced from a reputable bone bank should not present any risk to patient.
-Certified bone banks radiate their supplies to make sure all organic contaminants are eliminated.
-There is minimal risk of any diseases being transferred, but there is a risk of the patient’s body rejecting the graft.
+The harvested bone is rigorously tested and is sterilized to ensure it is safe for use.
+The bone is radiate to eliminate all organic contaminants.
+With this harvested bone, there is a risk of the patient’s body rejecting the graft.

-One of the most successful forms of bone graft is an Autograft, which uses bone harvested from the patient.
-The bone is usually taken from either the hip or the mouth and the process requires two procedures, to first harvest the bone and then to perform the graft.
-Patients can feel a little sore for a while afterwards, but this type of graft does have one major advantage in that the rejection risk is virtually zero.
+2. An Autograft uses bone harvested from the patient.
+The bone comes from either the hip or the mouth, and the process requires two procedures, to first harvest the bone and then to perform the graft.
+Patients can feel a little sore for a while afterward, but this type of graft does have one significant advantage in that the rejection risk is virtually zero.

-Another widely used graft is the Xenograft which is bone harvested from animals.
-The sterilized and treated bone is generally bovine, and acts like a filler, gradually being replaced with the patient’s own bone.
+3. A Xenograft is a bone harvested from animals.
+The sterilized and treated bone is generally from a pig and acts as a filler, gradually replaced with the patient’s bone.

-The procedure to place the graft is very simple, but you may need to take a course of antibiotics afterwards to lessen the risk of infection.
-Healing usually takes at least four months, but healing times can vary from patient to patient and are dependent on other variable factors.
+The procedure to place the graft is straightforward, but you may need to take a course of antibiotics afterward to lessen the risk of infection.
+Healing usually takes at least four months.